typst/typst/tests/typ/compute/calc.typ

 #calc.sqrt(-1)

 ---
-// Error: 11-13 a logarithm parameter must be strictly positive
+// Error: 11-13 value must be strictly positive
 #calc.log(-1)

 ---
-// Error: 11-12 a logarithm base should be normal (not NaN, not infinite, non-null, not subnormal)
+// Error: 11-12 base may not be zero, NaN, infinite, or subnormal
 #calc.log(1, base: 0)

 ---
-// Error: 11-13 this logarithm doesn't return a real value
+// Error: 11-13 the result is not a real number
 #calc.log(10, base: -1)

 ---